EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 # Glossary

-Use this glossary to learn about terms specific to Injective.
+Use this glossary to learn about terms specific to Enigma.

 ## Active set